Remove Cigarette Odor from Car

 Preventing Future Cigarette Odor Buildup

-• Avoid smoking inside the car.
+• Avoid smoking inside the car whenever possible.

 • Keep windows open while smoking to allow fresh air circulation.